MileHacker Logo

 • Minimize plastic waste by using reusable water bottles.

-• Carry reusable shopping bags to carry purchases.
+• Carry reusable shopping bags for purchases.

 • Stay on marked trails when hiking.